Series 6 – Investment Company and Variable Contract Products Representation Qualification Exam

 The series 6 Exam is developed and maintained by the Financial Industry Regulatory Authority (FINRA).
 It was created to assure that investing public receive sound, knowledgeable guidance when investing into certain products, such as, mutual funds and variable annuities.

-- The candidate need to be associated with and sponsored by a FINRA member to take the Series 6 Exam.
+- The candidate need to be associated with and sponsored by a FINRA member to take the Series 6 license exam.

 - Each time you sit for the test, the fee is $95.00.
 You must make a grade of seventy (70%) to pass.